swetmr/fastapriori/README.md

 # fastapriori

-## Fast association rules mining even at low suppport
+## Faster association rules mining, even at low support

 Built on a compiled **Rust engine** with an inverted-index architecture that counts exhaustively at k=2 and applies Apriori pruning at k>=3.
 Achieves **7-89x speedups** over efficient-apriori across eight real-world benchmark datasets.